-Attached to this report are NMSBIC's audited financial statements for the fiscal year ended June 30, 2015.
+Attached to this report are NMSBIC's audited financial statements for the fiscal year ended June 30, 2016.
 Financial highlights are as follows:

-As of June 30, 2015, the NMSBIC ended its fiscal year with \$37.7 million in total assets, an increase from \$36.1 million the previous year.
-The increase was primarily due to interest income earned on loans, positive investment valuation adjustments on equity investments, and a contribution from the severance tax permanent fund based on the current legislative funding formula.
+As of June 30, 2016, the NMSBIC ended its fiscal year with \$41.7 million in total assets, an increase from \$37.7 million the previous year.
+The increase was primarily due to realized gains on the sale of a company, in which two NMSBIC equity partners were investors, New Mexico Community Capital and Verge Fund.